I am a 33-year-old relatively healthy, active woman. I don’t smoke or drink.

 On August 19, 2016, I woke up with a headache that wouldn’t subside even with pain medication and acupuncture.
 The next morning, the pain was worse.
 I vomited and had a drooping eyelid, so I went to urgent care.
 Thankfully, the doctor took my symptoms seriously, and referred me to the ER for a CT scan.

-I felt ridiculous going to the ER for a headache, and I even apologized to the admitting nurse, but within 20 minutes I was in a bed and on IV fluids.
-The ER doctor started with a stroke test, which I passed with flying colors.
+I felt ridiculous going to the ER for a headache and even apologized to the admitting nurse.
+But within 20 minutes, I was in a bed and on IV fluids.
+The ER doctor started with a stroke test, which I passed.
 Next was a CT scan, which showed a possible blood clot on the right side of my brain.

 While in the hospital, I signed forms giving my family authorization to make health decisions for me if I became incapacitated, including organ donation documents, etc. Yet, never for a second did it cross my mind that I could die or become brain damaged from the clot.
 It wasn’t until I left the hospital that my neurologist told me how amazed the doctors were that a clot that size didn’t rupture the vein.
 I’m beyond lucky I listened to my body and went to the ER when I did.

 My life may have changed on August 20, but I refused to let it change me.
 I talked to my doctors about what limitations I would have while on anticoagulants, and I decided I wasn’t going to give up the things I love.
 I just have to be more careful.
 While on anticoagulants, I completed a 5k mud run, went backpacking, zip lining, to amusement parks and paddle boarding.

 As the adage goes, “It’s not what happens to you, but how you react to it that matters.”
 For those suffering from DVT and PE, sometimes there’s no good explanation, but how you choose to deal with it makes all the difference in the world.